xiblizz/solidjs-router-template/README.md

 You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)

-Or run as a docker container with `docker compose up -d`
+Or run it as a docker container with `docker compose up -d`